-- 1. An official score on the Graduate Management Admission Test (GMAT) which, combined with a student's undergraduate record, indicates the likelihood of success in the program.
+- An official score on the Graduate Management Admission Test (GMAT) which, combined with a student's undergraduate record, indicates the likelihood of success in the program.
 To be admitted to the program, the GMAT score plus 200 times the overall undergraduate GPA must equal or exceed 1,000.
 Note: All MBA applicants must submit an official GMAT score to the Office of Graduate Studies as part of the admission process.
 The GMAT must have been taken within the last five years prior to application.
-Students with undergraduate business degrees from a 4-year institution, and have a graduating GPA of 3.2 or better can discuss the possibility or having the GMAT waived. - 2.
+The GMAT may be waived for students with undergraduate business degrees from a 4-year institution and overall GPA of 3.2 and students who hold a Master's Degree at the discretion of the program director. - 2.
 Official transcripts from all schools attended. - 3.
-An essay which demonstrates the ability to write at the graduate level or a score of 4 or better on the essay portion of the GMAT. - 4.
+A score of 4 or better on the essay portion of the GMAT or an essay which demonstrates the ability to write at the graduate level. - 4.
 A detailed resume. - 5.
-An interview (in person, online, or telephone) with the MBA Director.
+An interview (in person, online, or telephone) with the program director.